suchm/MS-CSV-Converter/README.md

 # MS-CSV-Converter
-Converts a CSV file of data into a formatted HTML table for you WordPress site
+WordPress plugin that converts a CSV file of data into a formatted HTML table.

 **== Installation ==**